among/fusus/fusus/docs/about/alignment.md

 However, we also need the slightly more refined notion of *ratio*, which takes the lengths of the words into account.
-It roughly corresponds to proportion of the common part of the words in relation to the totality of the words.
+It roughly corresponds to proportion of the common part of the words in relation to the totality of both words under comparison.
-In other words, and edit distance of 2 between words of length 10 tells you that the words are rather similar, their *ratio* is high.
+In other words, an edit distance of 2 between words of length 10 tells you that the words are rather similar, their *ratio* is high.
 But the same edit distance between words of length 3 means that the words are very different, their *ratio* is low.